speakeasy-api/easytemplate/README.md

 * `registerTemplateFunc(name, func)` - Register a template function to be used in the template files.
   * `name` (string) - The name of the function to register.
   * `func` (function) - The function to register.

+Note: there are also versions of the above template methods that have a `Multiple` suffix, these methods will render the template multiple times (based on numTimes argument), each template run will have access to the same LocalComputed context allowing for data to be accumulated across runs and rendered out later.
+Examples of this can be found in the `testdata/templates/testMultiple.stmpl` file.